-When either ALLFT-L or ALLFT-R dominates PARSE-σ, the situation is reversed: only an edgemost pair of syllables is footed, at the expense of exhaustive metrification (cf. Halle & Vergnaud 1987, Halle 1989, 1990; see also §5 below).
+When either ALLFT-L or ALLFT-R dominates PARSE- $\sigma$ , the situation is reversed: only an edgemost pair of syllables is footed, at the expense of exhaustive metrification (cf. Halle & Vergnaud 1987, Halle 1989, 1990).
 The higher-ranked member of the pair ALLFT-L and ALLFT-R determines the edge at which the foot is placed, as shown in T2.